 Breast cancer is the most commonly detected cancer in women and

-the second leading cause of cancer death.
+the second leading cause of cancer death (see also Chapter 17: Breast Disorders).
 Breast cancer risk is

 increased with age and with a family history of breast cancer.
 Women

 who drink more than two alcoholic drinks per day are at increased

 risk for breast cancer, and exercise is associated with a decreased

 risk of breast cancer.
 Dietary intake has not been conclusively